Sunday, March 24, 2013

 Yes, we find an answer to this thought-provoking question, what on earth am I here for?
 Here are my insights on the topic.

-1. According to Rick Warren, everybody lives at one of the three levels in life; the first level is survival--where people are putting in their time, waiting for the weekend, and just going through the motions.
+1. According to Rick Warren, everybody lives at one of the three levels of life; the first level is survival, where people put in their time, wait for the weekend, and just go through the motions.
 Would you consider yourself at the survival level?
 If so, why?

 I've been through this level in life.
 I was not sure about the path I was taking and the future that lay ahead.
-I have missed productive days and was contented with what's there.
+I missed productive days and was content with what I had.
 Day after day, I felt incomplete and empty deep inside.
 This was just a recent past; things have changed, and I have taken the vows of a more productive life and a life of purpose.

 2. What would it take to be more fulfilled in your life?